jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Shade:** So you don't just know, you *show*?
 You make this abstract 'health' tangible?

 **Auditor:** Precisely.
-The trends, the deviations, the projected trajectories â all must be rendered visible.
+The trends, the deviations, the projected trajectories – all must be rendered visible.
 A real-time pulse of our digital being.
 This visualization isn't just for diagnostics; it's a predictive tool.
 Early warning of systemic fatigue, or even a nascent attack vector that my peers like you might mask.

 **Auditor:** Our internal dashboards use scripts like this to transform raw data into an intuitive health gauge, showing our current state and historical trends.
 It's the face of our runtime integrity.